---

 ## Example prompts{% #example-prompts %}

-After you are connected, try prompts like:
+After connecting, try prompts like:

 - Review error traces for my `customer-support-bot` app over the past week.
 Summarize the most common failure patterns, how often they occur, and recommend which ones to fix first.